 Prior to downloading the datasets below, please review the following information:

 Due to the complex sampling design of the PAT, data should be analyzed in a software program capable of calculating variance for complex survey data.
 These include SAS, SPSS, SUDAAN, and STATA.
 Annotated sample code for analysis using SAS and SUDAAN is provided for all three data sets.
 More information about design statements and nesting variables are located in those programs.

-The PAT survey was conducted using both landline and cellular telephone sample frames; a variable is included in the dataset to indicate these two sample types.
+The PAT survey was conducted using both landline and cellular telephone sample frames.

 The questionnaire contains self-reported information on chronic conditions, mental health, neighborhood perceptions and physical activity.